 astronomical science, Tycho Brahe (1546-1601), and his German colleague and

 heir, Johannes Kepler (1571-1630).

-scientific, and religious world of ideas Kepler had the numerical values of
+scientific and religious world of ideas, Kepler let numerical values of the

-the celestial spheres transformed into music, and he tried to investigate
+celestial spheres transform into music, and tried to explore the ancient idea of

 Tycho Brahe laid the